Autocomplete best practices

 Provide typeahead autocomplete suggestions and related search queries for your shoppers.

-Shoppers aren’t great spellers.
-They also aren’t quite sure if they should use their lingo or yours.
+Why is this an important ecommerce site search best practice?
+Because shoppers aren’t great spellers.
+They also usually aren’t sure if they should use their lingo or yours.

 When you provide product suggestions directly in the autocomplete, you will see a considerable amount of your traffic navigating directly to those product pages and converting.